 Energy prices are set to average lower in 2023 compared to last year amid weaker global demand prospects and a healthy supply outlook:

 Commodities may offer investors a potential hedge against inflation, and short-term trading opportunities, together with a means of diversifying their portfolio across different assets.

-Depending on your preference and appetite for risk, you may choose to trade or invest in commodity-based products such as ETFs and shares or trade directly on the commodity spot and futures prices through leveraged products.
+Depending on your preference and appetite for risk, you may choose to trade or invest in commodity-based products such as ETFs and shares or trade directly on the commodity spot and futures prices through CFDs.
 However, it is important that any investment in commodities forms part of a diversified portfolio.

 You might want to trade commodities if:

 - You want to speculate on the price of commodities rising or falling